Cessna Citation CJ1

 The CitationJet/CJ1 jets are a series of light business jets.
 The twin-engine low-wing aircraft are built by U.S. manufacturer Cessna, which has been part of the Textron Group since 1992.
 The Model 525 was first introduced in October 1989.
 The six-seater made its maiden flight on April 29, 1991, and was certified by the Federal Aviation Administration (FAA) on October 16, 1992.
 The first customer delivery took place in March 1993.

 The original 525 CitationJet model was developed as a replacement for the discontinued Citation I. This was preceded by price increases for the Pratt & Whitney engines, which meant that the jet could no longer be offered at a competitive price.
-In many ways, the CitationJet was an entirely new aircraft: it used a modified version of the forward fuselage, optimized laminar-flow wings and a new T-tail.
+In many ways, the CitationJet was an entirely new aircraft: it used a modified version of the forward fuselage, optimised laminar-flow wings and a new T-tail.
 To reduce its drag, a cowling wrapped part of the wing and the engines were mounted higher up on the tail.
 Composite materials were used to save weight on non-load-bearing components, such as the fairing and the nose of the aircraft.
-The CitationJet's fuselage is 27 centimeters shorter than that of the Citation I, and the lowered center aisle allowed the cabin height to be increased.
+The CitationJet's fuselage is 27 centimetres shorter than that of the Citation I, and the lowered centre aisle allowed the cabin height to be increased.

-The aircraft, which weighs around 4,500 kilograms, is powered by newly developed Williams FJ44 engines, which were later also used in light jets from other manufacturers, such as the PC-24.from Pilatus.
+The aircraft, which weighs around 4,500 kilograms, is powered by newly developed Williams FJ44 engines, which were later also used in light jets from other manufacturers, such as the PC-24 from Pilatus.
 The advanced Electronic Flight Instrument System (EFIS) avionics relieve the pilot's workload when flying and provide greater safety for all passengers through intelligent traffic collision avoidance systems.
-The Cessna CitationJet has a single pilot certificate.
+The Cessna CitationJet has a single-pilot certificate.
 The Cessna Citation CJ1 (also Model 525) represents a further development of the original CitationJet.
-In addition to the avionics system, the maximum takeoff weight of the still comparatively light private jet has also been improved.
+In addition to the avionics system, the maximum take-off weight of the still comparatively light private jet has also been improved.

-The CitationJet series from Cessna is used primarily for domestic flights or short trips to neighboring countries because of its suitability for short distances.
+The CitationJet series from Cessna is used primarily for domestic flights or short trips to neighbouring countries because of its suitability for short distances.
 Transatlantic flights are possible with stopovers, but rather uncommon.
 For longer flights, there are more comfortable and faster alternatives.
 A comparatively short runway is sufficient for the popular light aircraft.
 Therefore, passengers can also travel in a CitationJet from us to smaller airports.

 By June 2017, 2,000 units of all CitationJet variants had been delivered.
 In total, the series has already clocked up an impressive 5 million flight hours.